Arlchoose-code/Arlchoose-code/README.md

 I studied **German Language Education** at Universitas Negeri Jakarta, which gave me something most engineers lack: a rigorous understanding of how language is structured, how meaning is encoded, and how communication breaks down across cultures and communities.

-Those two worlds collided into one question:
+Along the way, two experiences left me with questions I still can't stop thinking about.

-> *Why doesn't Bahasa Indonesia — spoken by 270 million people — have a serious open-source LLM built from scratch?*
+**The first:** Building Aibys — an Indonesian LLM from scratch — made me realize how severely underrepresented Bahasa Indonesia is in the global NLP landscape.
+270 million speakers, yet most language models treat it as an afterthought. *Why does this gap exist, and what does it actually take to close it properly?*

-That question became **Aibys**.
-And after spending a week trying to digitalize a rural village in Karawang — training 20–50 locals, watching it get abandoned — the question became something larger:
+**The second:** Leading a digital transformation program at a rural village in Karawang — training 20–50 locals, watching the platform get abandoned within a year — made me realize that the problem isn't just technical. *Why do communities with genuine needs still reject technology built "for" them?
+What is the actual barrier — and is it linguistic, cultural, or something deeper?*

-> *How do linguistic and cultural barriers shape the rejection of AI tools in rural Indonesian communities — and what design principles can actually bridge that gap?*
+These aren't questions I can answer alone, or with just more coding.

-**That is the research problem I want to dedicate my graduate work to.**
+**They're the questions I intend to bring into graduate research — and I'm actively looking for the right academic environment to pursue them.**

 ---